nikolai-cardinal/Payroll/docs/PBP_Calculation_Logic.md

 This document outlines the process for calculating Pay-By-Performance (PBP) for service technicians based on job completion data and technician classification.

+> **Note on Code Organization:** As of April 2025, the PBP module has been consolidated to improve maintainability.
+All calculation functions are now in PBPMain.gs, and all sheet operations are in PBPUtilities.gs, with a clean API exposed through index.gs.
+The previous files PBPCalculation.gs and PBPSheetOperations.gs have been merged into these files.

 **Source Data:**

 1.  **Job Performance Data Sheet:** (Assumed to be 'Spiff/Bonus' based on current code)